nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing.md

 #### Requirements

-Add the following dependency to use it :&nbsp;
+Add the following dependency to use it:

 ```
 <dependency>